medram/Pool_Workers/docs/docs/index.md

 # Introduction
-Pool_Workers is a small python package for dealing with pools, workers and queues with ease.
+Pool_Workers is a small python package for managing pools, workers and queues with ease.

 ## Installation
 ```bash